saadaouad/workshop_webpack/README.md

-# workspace_react_with_webpack
+# Getting started with webpack
-Build a workspace React with Webpack
+Build a workshop of webpack